-21 17 CFR 240.19b-4(f)(6)(iii).

-which are designed to minimize disruptions to FINRA's operations in order to maintain fair processes and fulfill its obligations to protect investors and maintain fair and orderly markets, to be operative on the date of filing.
-Given that the need for the temporary relief provided originally by FINRA in both of these filings persists, waiving the 30-day operative delay would provide continuation and an uninterrupted extension of this necessary relief.22 In accordance with Rule 19b-4(f)(6),23 FINRA submitted written notice of its intent to file the proposed rule change, along with a brief description and text of the proposed rule change, at least five business days prior to the date of filing, or such shorter time as the Commission may designate, as specified in Rule 19b-4(f)(6)(iii) under the Act.24 8.
+set forth in Rule 19b-4(f)(6)(iii), 22 so that the proposed rule change may become operative immediately.
+Waiver of the operative delay would allow the proposed changes, which are designed to minimize disruptions to FINRA's operations in order to maintain fair processes and fulfill its obligations to protect investors and maintain fair and orderly markets, to be operative on the date of filing.
+Given that the need for the temporary relief provided originally by FINRA in both of these filings persists, waiving the 30-day operative delay would provide continuation and an uninterrupted extension of this necessary relief.
+23 In accordance with Rule 19b-4(f)(6), 24 FINRA submitted written notice of its intent to file the proposed rule change, along with a brief description and text of the proposed rule change, at least five business days prior to the date of filing, or such shorter time as the Commission may designate, as specified in Rule 19b-4(f)(6)(iii) under the Act.
+25 8.
 Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission Not applicable.